The St. Croix Sea Turtle Project

 at Sandy Point National Wildlife Refuge

-2023 Sandy Point Sea Turtle Nest Count: 1 leatherback, 4 greens, 4 hawksbills (14 March 2023)
+2024 Sandy Point Sea Turtle Nest Count: 16 leatherbacks, 0 greens, 6 hawksbills (28 April 2024)

-We hope you enjoy reading about sea turtle conservation at Sandy Point!
+We hope you enjoy reading about sea turtle conservation at Sandy Point

-Donate to support us!
+Donate to support us

 St. Croix Sea Turtle Project